Reflection (philosophy): The concept of reflection in the Enlightenment

-For Immanuel Kant and his transcendental philosophy, reflection was an essential means of cognition and konwledge, emphasizing the role of the associated concepts and their necessary distinction, cf. → critical philosophy.
+For Immanuel Kant and his transcendental philosophy, reflection was an essential means of cognition and knowledge, emphasizing the role of the associated concepts and their necessary distinction, cf. → critical philosophy.
 By tracing these activities back to the thinker's own ego, he also named them with his own ‘concepts of reflection’ (Reflexionsbegriffen), namely unity and difference, attunement and conflict, the inner and the outer, matter and form (CPR B 316 ff.).
 Reference should also be made here to the amphiboly of concepts of reflection (CPR B 326).

 The idea that reflection means a loss of immediacy is first found in François Fénelon and was propagated above all by Jean-Jacques Rousseau: “The state of reflection is a state against Nature.”
 A well-known literary treatment of this theme is Heinrich von Kleist's Über das Marionettentheater, which states:

 “We see that to the extent that reflection becomes darker and weaker in the organic world, grace emerges ever more radiant and dominant.”

 Johann Gottfried Herder pointed out that reflection is dependent on language: only language makes it possible to capture individual moments in an “ocean of sensations” on which the mind can reflect.
 As people drew on what they had already achieved in the past, which they expanded and improved, Herder ultimately saw spiritual history (Geistesgeschichte) as a “supra-individual context of reflection”.